-The new MACq 01 Hotel (main picture) by Circa Morris-Nunn Architects is a wonderful addition to the waterfront, adding a second smart option to this precinct.
+The new MACq 01 Hotel (main picture) by Circa Morris-Nunn Architects is a beautiful addition to the waterfront, adding a second smart option to this precinct.
 Stopping to take in the sculpture of arctic explorer Louis Bernacchi, this combination of waterfront art and architecture was the perfect set up for our next destination; MONA.

 This trip to MONA was so much more fulfilling than my previous visits.
 I put this down to our decision to stay on-site at one of the MONA Pavilions.
 Each pavilion features a piece of Australian art—in our case Crucifixion (1946) by Arthur Boyd—, and spectacular views over the Derwent River.

 Passing Amarna, you walk down some steps towards the entrance to the new Nonda Katsalidas design Pharos wing.
 Entering an industrial staircase, you wind your way down in the relative dark before being greeted by one of the restaurant’s friendly staff.
 As you turn the corner to enter the restaurant, this is where the action takes place.
-A bright neon tunnel (Beside myself by James Turrell) presents an astonishing contrast in both colour and materials; best described as sci-fi-esque.
+A bright neon tunnel (Beside myself by James Turrell) presents a startling contrast in both colour and materials; best described as sci-fi-esque.
 Beside myself is one of three light installations by James Terrell within the Faro restaurant itself.

 The food was tasty and well priced (at least by Sydney standards) with smoked greens being the standout dish.
 This is rare for a vegetarian dish to achieve this status on a menu full of quality meat options; it really was that good.
 In between courses, you visit the art installations, the third of which is an immersive colour experience called Event Horizon by James Turrell.
 This was my favourite as the colour appears so dense as to feel solid.

 The next morning, we awoke to brilliant sunshine over the Derwent River.
 Breakfast was a relaxed affair with cooking from the Source Restaurant.
 Staying overnight at MONA gives you a different perspective on the place, allowing you to wander around without the crowds.
 One thing we consistently noted about the MONA experience was that everything felt generous.
-While I know intellectually that these generosity’s are built into the price we paid, it makes a nice change from hospitality providers that seem to fleece you for every little addition.
+While I know intellectually that these generosities are built into the price we paid, it makes a nice change from hospitality providers that seem to fleece you for every little addition.

-Lastly, it was lunch at the ever reliable Fish Frenzy before driving three hours to Pumphouse Point on Lake St Clare; our destination for the next three days.
+Lastly, it was lunch at the ever-reliable Fish Frenzy before driving three hours to Pumphouse Point on Lake St Clare; our destination for the next three days.